 or contact any current board member to find out how to put your talent to work with JTAA Lacrosse.

 ANSWER: Yes!
-If you love the game of Lacrosse, then consider joining our JTAA Lacrosse Officials Association (JTAALOA) and become a lacrosse official for our in-house JTAA Rec Lacrosse League and our JUPLAX travel lacrosse program.
+If you love the game of Lacrosse, then consider joining our JTAA Lacrosse Officials Association (JTAALOA) and become a lacrosse official for our in-house JTAA Rec Lacrosse League.
 It's a great way to stay in the game.